thecredibleway/thecredibleway-com/docs/faq/questions/if-god-made-everything-what-made-god.md

 toc_max_heading_level: 4
 title: If God made everything, what made God? | Christian Apologetics
 sidebar_label: If God made everything, what made God?
-description: If God made everything, what made God?
-We explore the question of God's origin - if God created everything, who created God?
-This delves into the nature of God as eternal, self-existent, and outside the constraints of time and space.
-It explains the concept of God as the 'unmoved mover' (the first cause) and offers insights into the philosophical and theological reasoning behind God's eternal nature.
+description: What made God if God made everything?
+We explore God's eternal, self-existent nature, understanding Him as the "unmoved mover" beyond time and space - the ultimate first cause.
 keywords: ["If God made everything, what made God?","The nature of God","Eternal existence of God","Unmoved mover","First cause argument","Philosophical arguments for God","God and time","God's self-existence"]
 ---